 Fat vs carbs

-In short, due to the slightly higher thermic effect of carbohydrates vs fat, it seems that people lose a little more weight on a low-fat diet compared to a low-carb diet when matched calorie for calorie.
+In short, due to the slightly higher thermic effect of carbohydrates vs fat, people seem to lose a little more weight on a low-fat diet compared to a low-carb diet when matched calorie for calorie.

 While interesting, this is only really relevant if you are able to perfectly track and control your calories (which you can’t).
 In the real world, most of us eat to satiety and stop when we’re no longer hungry, so it’s more useful to think about what makes us eat (and absorb) more.